Anumak77/Codease/functional_spec/Functional_Specification.md

 ### Description

-Template editor allows users to create or modify HTML elements in the web page template.
+The Template Editor empowers users to create or modify HTML elements within webpage templates.

-Template editor provides basic templates with different page layouts for user to choose from.
+Basic Templates:
-Each template has a different combination and layout of HTML elements.
+The editor offers a variety of basic templates, each featuring distinct page layouts.
+These templates are designed to provide users with a diverse combination and arrangement of HTML elements.

-Users may customise the template to their likings.
-Template editor provides a list of preset HTML elements such as navigation bars, sections, paragraphs and lists.
-Users can select elements from the list and place on the template through [drag and drop](https://gitlab.computing.dcu.ie/wooh2/2024-ca326-aumak-customwebpagegenerator/-/blob/main/functional_spec/Functional_Specification.md?ref_type=heads#drag-and-drop).
-They can then edit the elements placed on the template.
-For example, for text elements such as headers, paragraphs and lists, users can double-click on an element and type texts in the container.
-Additionally, users can upload and insert images and videos into the template and place them through drag and drop.
+Customization Options:
+Users have the flexibility to customize their chosen template.
+The Template Editor provides a comprehensive list of preset HTML elements, including navigation bars, sections, paragraphs, and lists.
+Through a simple [drag and drop](https://gitlab.computing.dcu.ie/wooh2/2024-ca326-aumak-customwebpagegenerator/-/blob/main/functional_spec/Functional_Specification.md?ref_type=heads#drag-and-drop) interface, users can select elements from the list and position them on the template.
+Once placed, users can easily edit the content of these elements.
+For text elements like headers, paragraphs, and lists, a double-click allows users to enter and modify the text within the container.
+Additionally, users can upload images and videos, placing them in the template through [drag and drop](https://gitlab.computing.dcu.ie/wooh2/2024-ca326-aumak-customwebpagegenerator/-/blob/main/functional_spec/Functional_Specification.md?ref_type=heads#drag-and-drop) actions.

+Color Palette:
-Users can create a colour palette.
-The colours will be automatically applied to the template as font colours or background colours.
+The editor enables users to create a personalized color palette.
+These colors are automatically applied to the template, serving as font colors or background colors.
+Users can further refine the appearance by using a color picker to edit the font color or background color of each individual element.
-The font colour or background colour of each element can also be edited through a colour picker.

-### Criticality
+Saving and Exporting:
+Upon completing the template edits, users can save their work to the system database.
+Furthermore, the editor facilitates the export of templates in a convenient zip file format.
+This file includes HTML, CSS, and JavaScript files, along with any uploaded image and video files, providing users with a comprehensive package for their customized templates.

-High
+### Criticality: High

+The Template Editor stands as the paramount feature within our application.
+Given that our application is expressly designed to offer a user-friendly tool for non-programmers to create and edit webpage designs, the Template Editor plays a pivotal role in fulfilling this core objective.

 ### Technical Issues

+The design of the Template Editor interface should prioritize ease of learning and memorization.
+Given that the application caters to non-programmers, it's essential to replace technical terms like HTML tags with more user-friendly language to enhance the overall learnability of the interface.

+To provide users with a greater degree of flexibility in template design, the Template Editor should offer a diverse range of HTML elements.

+A critical consideration pertains to whether the template modifications should be automatically updated in the system database or manually saved by the user after clicking the "save" button.
+While autosaving is more convenient for users, it's crucial to assess its potential impact on server workload and system performance.
+Balancing convenience with performance implications is paramount in making an informed decision regarding the save mechanism.

 ### Dependencies with Other Requirements

+Template Library:
+Templates crafted through the Template Editor will appear in the Template Library if set to public visibility.
+Users can select a template from the library, create a clone, and subsequently make modifications using the Template Editor.

+Main Page:
+Templates, whether created or edited by a user, will be showcased on the user's main page.
+Users can either download these templates or continue to make further modifications.
+The main page conveniently offers an option for users to access and open the Template Editor.
+Template Description:
+The Template Description feature provides users with the ability to duplicate a template and initiate modifications using the Template Editor.

 ## 3.2 Template Library